-Marin Oaks High provides special education services to students who are assessed and found to be eligible for special education.
+Novato High teachers utilize personalized learning strategies in all classes.
+Novato High provides special education services to students who are assessed and designated as eligible for special education.
 Programs and services designed to meet the student's needs are identified in the Individualized Education Plan (IEP).
 The Resource Specialist Program serves students with exceptional needs who are able to function in the regular classroom for the majority of the day.
 They receive individual, small group, or classroom instruction designed to meet their identified needs.
 Designated Instructional Services are provided to students who are eligible for Occupational Therapy, Speech Therapy, or other services.
+Special Day Classes are available to students who require special education more than 50% of the school day.
+Counseling Enriched Classes are also offered at NHS and students from both high school attend.
+This flourishing program supports students in the 3200 wing.